Lesley Ann Hughes

 Lesley Ann Hughes is an Australian academic and climate scientist.
 Hughes is Distinguished Professor of Biology and Pro Vice-Chancellor (Research Integrity and Development) at Macquarie University.
 She is also Director, Biodiversity Node, at the NSW Office of Environment & Heritage Climate Adaptation Research Hub and a Councillor at the independent Climate Council.
-From 2011 to 2013, she was a Commissioner of the Australian Government’s Climate Commission (established by the Gillard Government in 2011 but abolished by the Abbott Government in 2013).
+From 2011 to 2013, she was a Commissioner of the Australian Government’s Climate Commission (established by the Gillard government in 2011 but abolished by the Abbott government in 2013).
 Hughes was one of five Australian Lead Authors who worked on the Intergovernmental Panel on Climate Change (IPCC) Fourth & Fifth Assessment Reports in 2007.
 She works at the Centre for Smart Green Cities.
-Upon accepting her Leadership award in 2019, Hughes spoke on having hope and optimism in the face of climate change.
-Reasons included "Money, technology, the law, governments, people power, and kids'.
+Upon accepting her leadership award in 2019, Hughes spoke on having hope and optimism in the face of climate change.
+She listed her reasons as: money, technology, governments, the law, people power, and kids.
 Her full speech can be found at the Australian Museum blog website.